Custom camera implementation in Unity —— External frame data source

 Defines the display system

-Provides information such as the rotation of the current display.
+Provides information such as the current display's rotation.

 Typically, Display.DefaultHMDDisplay can be used on head-mounted displays.